ibobadil/image-data-project/index.md

 - Continue to work on adding links and hover features.
 - Create more detailed bar graphs to display the data.
 - Paginate through more pages to create more extensive data frames and create interesting graphs based on dates.
+- Create visualizations from different queries and keywords.

 ## Thank you!